New York City Photography

 Dashwood Books

 A New York photography book mecca in a chic basement storefront on the gorgeous cobblestones of Bond Street.
 A community in a storefront, a convenient downtown location, and they often host book launches and signings.
 I urge you all to visit the esteemed Miwa Susuda and her smile behind the counter, try to stump her with your complex and weird interests, and see the magical books she snaps from behind your ear.
-Just as magical are the questions she asks to learn you, often cutting deeply (in a good way).
-There is an art to her questions.
 While searching through the packed and vibrant shelves, the small space encourages you to eavesdrop on her fascinating conversations within a shop that attracts the most fascinating of people.

 This is the photography bookstore to begin at.
 Website | Instagram